ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Showers and thunderstorms likely before 10am, then a chance of showers and thunderstorms.
-Mostly cloudy, with a high near
+         <h3>Today</h3>A chance of showers and thunderstorms.
+Mostly cloudy, with a high near 78.
+West northwest wind 6 to 9 mph.
+Chance of precipitation
-         78. West wind 5 to 9 mph.
-Chance of precipitation is 60%.<br></div>
+         is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">